A chord progression at the end of a phrase. There are several types of cadences.

 Half Cadence

 Half cadence or semi-cadence.
-A chord progression ending in V (dominant):
+A chord progression that ends in V (dominant):

 half cadence